Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 Anastasia Igorevna.

-If the visitor does not name himself, then the one to whom they came asks himself:
+If the visitor does not identify himself, then the one to whom they came asks himself:

 What is your (your) last name?